Enjoy up to £485 in energy bill savings with cavity wall insulation!

 Who is eligible for a cavity wall insulation grant?

-For both UK government-backed schemes, households eligible for free cavity wall insulation must meet a series of criteria and requirements.
+For both UK government-backed schemes, households eligible for cavity wall insulation grants must meet a series of criteria and requirements.
 Here are the main criteria to look out for:

 • Low-income households: Both grant schemes prioritise homes experiencing fuel poverty and financial difficulties as primary candidates.